Fuzzik/scoob/README.md

-Scoob - A Simple Discord Bot Based on discord.py
+Scoob - A simple Discord bot based on discord.py
 =========

 Scoob is a simple Discord bot written in Python (discord.py) that I'm using to teach myself the language.
 New features will come with time.